siddarth-c/KDD23-ADAC/README.md

 # ADAC-traffic

-## Offline Model-based Reinforcement Learning for Traffic Signal Control
+## Optimizing Traffic Control with Model-Based Learning: A Pessimistic Approach to Data-Efficient Policy Inference

 Traffic signal control is an important problem in urban mobility with a significant potential for economic and environmental impact.